 More months of searching for the right marketing strategy and tweaking the recipe to perfection followed.
 And finally, in 1974, Baileys was released.
-And within no time, Baileys became a real hit.
-So much that within only five years, 75 competitors entered the market.

 If you want to read the whole story, you can find it in the article about the invention of Baileys by David Gluckman in the Irish Times.